whitesource-ps/ws-nexus-integration/README.md

 ```

 # WhiteSource for Nexus
-**wss-4-nexus** is a command line tool for scanning Nexus repositories.
+**ws-nexus** is a command line tool for scanning Nexus repositories.
 This tool can be deployed either on the Nexus host or on a separate machine that has access to the Nexus instance.
 Supported formats: `maven2`, `npm`, `pypi`, `rubygems`, `nuget`, and `raw`.